Enter an amount and click Calculate to see results

 Result: £20 VAT and a £120 gross total

 You can also start with the gross value and press Enter to get VAT and net instantly.
 Our analysis shows that most users prefer tools that provide instant add or remove VAT options without extra steps.
-That's why this calculator is optimized for speed and accuracy.
+That's why this calculator is optimized for speed and accuracy, and many readers also check How to Use the VAT Calculator UK when they want a simple guide for quick steps.

 .webp?w=828)